Filter Ferret

 Depth and Width: What Actually Fits

-Unlike desks and tables, floating shelf dimensions directly determine what items physically fit on the surface.
-There's no workaround — if the shelf is 5.5 inches deep, your 9-inch hardcover isn't standing upright on it.
+With floating shelves, dimensions aren't suggestions — they're hard limits.
+If the shelf is 5.5 inches deep, your 9-inch hardcover isn't standing upright on it.
+No workaround.

-Width determines how many items fit side by side.
-A 16-inch shelf holds 3-4 small items or about 8 inches of books plus a decorative item.
-A 24-inch shelf doubles that.
-A 30-inch shelf fits a meaningful book display.
+Width = how many items fit side by side.
+16 inches holds 3-4 small items or about 8 inches of books.
+24 inches doubles that.
+30 inches fits a meaningful book display.

-Depth determines what items can stand upright.
-This is the dimension most shoppers underestimate.
-A "6-inch deep" shelf sounds spacious until you try to stand a hardcover on it — and realize the book hangs an inch over the front edge.
+Depth = what can stand upright.
+The dimension most shoppers underestimate.
+"6 inches deep" sounds spacious until you stand a hardcover on it and watch it hang an inch past the front edge.

 How much weight can a floating shelf hold?+